 Articles

-Ireland’s Dream Team Just Needs to be Asked Posted about 11 years ago
+Ireland’s Dream Team Just Needs to be Asked Posted over 11 years ago

 The removal of Declan Kidney as Ireland’s coach should have prompted a stampede of men who were willing and proud to serve their country.
 So why are the streets of Dublin quite so empty?